 Instead of fixating on calories, weight, and losing fat, paying attention to what you consume could do wonders.
 We wouldn’t advise you to eliminate any food group from your diet unless you are allergic or suffer from a serious condition.
 However, our suggestion would be to limit the consumption of sugar and products that contain it, fried food, and foods with a high glycemic index.

-Maintain Healthy Weight – Quick Tips
+Quick Tips to Maintain Healthy Weight

 Here are some simple steps that could help you manage your weight while also help you derive proper nutrition every day.